jonasprobst/CHUNKY-Rotisserie/README.md

 ** DO NOT USE, THE DEVICE IF ANY DAMAGE OR ERROR IS FOUND!**

 Please read the chapter [safety]() carefully and ensure any safety recomondations are implemented in your setup.

+## WHEN OPERATING

+Only operate the rotator when there is a clear view to the rotator and area around it.
+Before running the rotator, ensure that the ‘danger zone’ next to the rotator is cleared to avoid risk of injury.

 ## Setup